 I want to go abroad for medical treatment

 You live abroad and are registered with the CAK as a treaty-entitled person.
 And you want to go to another country for medical treatment.
-Then request permission in advance.
-Then you know whether the treatment is reimbursed or that you have to pay the costs yourself.
+In that case, first consult with the health insurer in your country of residence.
+Then you know whether the treatment is reimbursed or that you have to pay the costs (partly) yourself.

 Do you live in the Netherlands and are you insured in the Netherlands?
 Then you must ask your Dutch health insurance provider permission for medical treatment abroad.